urbit/urbit/urb/zod/pub/docs/dev/hoon/runes/wt/wthp.md

 Here we can see a common failure case with `?-`.
-In the first example all of our possible input cases are not covered when we pass in a `@t`, so we fail with `mint-vain` – a compilation error.
-When we construct a well typed input and select a case from it `?-` in fact has all of the cases covered and produces correct output.
+In the first example all of our possible input cases are not covered when we pass in a `@t`, so we fail with `mint-vain`, a compilation error.
+When we construct a well typed input and cover all of the possible cases, we get the desired result.